 For meeting user-expectations seamlessly, performance engineering needs to follow a comprehensive path – from the very get-go to even after the product is live.
 Identifying and eliminating performance bottlenecks in the early stages of an SDLC (Software Development Life Cycle) helps in minimal efforts at later stages.
 But this doesn’t mean that the effort should stop at the beginning itself – it becomes ongoing in terms of effective monitoring and feedback post release as well.
 Herein, APM or Application Performance Management comes into picture.
 With APM, a coherent performance analysis and monitoring can take place – in pre-production or production environments.
 Finding anomalies or any deflections before moving to live helps effectively in eliminating any bottlenecks.
 For this, certain open-source tools and technologies become more beneficial and a feasible option to effectively monitor the performance of applications.

-Thus, a wholesome performance engineering approach is the go-to strategy for meeting users’ expectations and delivering a product sans bottlenecks.
+Thus, a wholesome performance engineering approach is the go-to strategy for meeting users’ expectations and delivering a product sans bottleneck.

 The new-age nuances of performance engineering call for organizations to understand and embrace this change comprehensively.
 The older Waterfall methods have shifted to an Agile mode and even DevOps – a change much needed within organizations.
-And as DevOps amalgamates the efforts of development and operations’ teams, the rising expectations of users also need to be heeded to with an end-to-end performance engineering effort.
-This would ensure a completely holistic strategy in ensuring that users’ demands are effectively met.
+As DevOps integrates development and operations teams, addressing users’ rising expectations requires comprehensive end-to-end performance engineering efforts to effectively meet user demands.

 But organizations need to coherently adopt and understand the benefits of such a strategy – ensuring efficient deliverables and adding value to their clients.
 As DevOps is a difficult yet rewarding journey to embark upon, new and comprehensive performance engineering solutions need to also be considered – this would surely help in optimizing resources, incorporating CI/CD pipelines, automating processes, using the latest performance testing tools, continuous monitoring post release, etc. With such an end-to-end strategy in place, it would speak volumes for the organizations’ goodwill itself.